-If we have conductor with no loss, we can make more efficient and reliable electrical infrastructure.
-Superconductor, which is zero resistance, is one of the promising solution to make innovation on electric grids.
+If we have a conductor with no loss, we can make more efficient and reliable electrical infrastructure.
+Superconductor, which is zero resistance, is one of the promising solutions to make innovation on electric grids.

 Superconductors enable lots of applications to support our aging and heavily loaded electric power infrastructure – for example, in generators, transformers, high tension underground cables, synchronous condensers and fault current limiters.

 Other promising applications in power system are Superconducting Synchronous Condenser (DSC :SuperVar) and Superconducting motor.
 SuperVar is a good solution as reactive power compensator which can be applied to increase power transmission capability on the voltage stability limited system.

 The high power density and electrical efficiency of superconductor wire result in highly compact, powerful devices and systems that are more reliable, efficient, and environmentally.

 - Here’s a list of some of the solutions, that might help to power our sustainable energy future.